Kenya: Economy

 Kenya's macroeconomic outlook has steadily posted robust growth over the past few decades mostly from road, rail, air and water transport infrastructure projects as well as massive investments in Information and Communication Technology.
 The Kenyan economy is the largest in East Africa.
 After independence, Kenya promoted rapid economic growth through public investment, encouraged smallholder agricultural production and provided incentives for private industrial investment.
 Kenya is East Africa's regional transportation and financial hub.
 Kenya's financial sector is vibrant, well developed and diversified boasting the highest financial inclusion in the region and globally.

 Foreign investments in Kenya remain relatively weak considering the size of its economy and its level of development.
 As of 2022, Kenya's total FDI stock stood at US$10.4 billion, accounting for a mere 9.5% of the country's GDP.

 Kenya has a Human Development Index (HDI) of 0.628 (medium), ranked 143 out of 193 in the world as of 2023.
 As of 2022, 25.4% of Kenyans lived on less than $2.15 a day.
 Based on the most recent data from 2022, 25.4% of the population is affected by multidimensional poverty and an additional 26.4% vulnerable to it.
-In 2017, Kenya ranked 92nd in the World Bank ease of doing business rising from 113rd in 2016 (of 190 countries).
+In 2017, Kenya ranked 92nd in the World Bank ease of doing business rising from 113th in 2016 (of 190 countries).
 The important agricultural sector employs around 30% of the workforce.
 Kenya is usually classified as a frontier market or occasionally an emerging market, and is one of the Developing countries.

 The economy has seen much expansion, seen by strong performance in tourism, higher education and telecommunications and decent post-drought results in agriculture, especially the vital tea sector.
 Kenya's economy grew by more than 7% in 2007, and its foreign debt was greatly reduced.
 This changed immediately after the disputed presidential election of December 2007, following the chaos which engulfed the country.

 Telecommunications and financial activity over the last decade now comprise 62% of GDP.
 22% of GDP still comes from the unreliable agricultural sector which employs 75% of the labour force (a characteristic of under-developed economies that have not attained food security).
 A small portion of the population relies on food aid.
 Industry and manufacturing is the smallest sector, accounting for 16% of GDP.
 The services, industry and manufacturing sectors only employ 25% of the labour force but contribute 75% of GDP.

 Kenya also exports textiles worth over $400 million under AGOA.

 Privatisation of state corporations like the defunct Kenya Post and Telecommunications Company, which resulted in East Africa's most profitable company—Safaricom, has led to their revival because of massive private investment.

-As of May 2011, economic prospects are positive with 4–5% GDP growth expected, largely because of expansions in tourism, telecommunications, transport, construction, and a recovery in agriculture.
+As of May 2011, economic prospects were positive with 4–5% GDP growth expected, largely because of expansions in tourism, telecommunications, transport, construction, and a recovery in agriculture.
 The World Bank estimated growth of 4.3% in 2012.